danisaba/WicHacks/README.md

  * Water Tracking
  * Feedback System

-As well as this, we have a small website set up for the application that guides users to download the app or email for feedback.
+As well as this, we have a small website idea for the application that guides users to download the app or email for feedback.

 We hope you enjoy!